shanin11/GEOL0069-FINAL-PROJECT-/README.md

 Both methods identify the same main water bodies but the CNN detects more scattered smaller water features than the GMM, likely due to its ability to use spatial context when classifying each pixel.
+The CNN achieved an overall accuracy of 0.64 on the held-out test set.
+Water detection (F1 = 0.74) outperformed non-water classification
+(F1 = 0.45), suggesting the model is better at identifying water pixels than distinguishing between the various non-water surface types.

 ### Key Findings